LeidenUniversityLibrary/islandora_prepare_ingest/HOWTO.md

 This step adds a new key-value to all existing items in the list.
 The target key is given.
 The values for this key is a number that starts at the start value, increments with a value of step and includes leading zero’s if the given width is greater than the actual width of the number.
 Optionally, you can specify a key for each unique value the counting starts from the start value.

+## Add key using matching item

+This step tries to find another item that has a key with the same value as the key of the current item.
+When found, a new key-value is added to the current item using the values of the found item.
+If the current item does not have the key or no item is found, no key-value is added.
+This step can be useful to map values from one to another.

 ## Change the value of a key

 This step changes the value of a specific source key in one of the following ways: to uppercase, to lowercase, remove -, remove - or _, remove spaces, remove spaces from front and end of string, replace - with space, replace - or _ with space, pad zeros to a number to get 5 numbers, strip tags, to SHA1 hash, XML encode or XML decode.